TanShiJiee/IDAssignment1/README.md

 * Form: Users can fill up the form from the webpage, the form is validated.
 * Linkedin Button: When the button is clicked, the user will be brought to a new tab to view my Linkedin profile.
 * Instagram Icon: When the button is clicked, the user will be brought to a new tab to view my Instagram profile.

+# Testing
+* Tested on Microsoft Edge Browser
+* Tested on Google Chrome

 # Credits
 ## Media